psrc/luv/QC/README.md

 ## Running the Makefile

 Navigate into the luv/QC directory.
 The Makefile here is a collection of scripts that do some part of the QC.
 To test the script, first locate where LUV results are located.
-Open the file input.txt and modify the 'QC\_BASE\_DIRECTORY' and 'QC\_RUN1' lines appropriately.
-(If your file system is connected to the E drive on modelsrv3, you might not need any changes).
+Open the file input.txt and modify the lines 'QC\_BASE\_DIRECTORY', 'QC\_RUN1', 'RUN1\_BASE\_YEAR`, and  'RUN1\_END\_YEAR' appropriately.
 You can use comments to comment out unused rows.
 Note that the file is space sensitive, so make sure there are no spaces at the end of the lines.
 Then run the following line from your bash terminal:

 ```